ndlopes-github/RailwayOptSitePos/README.md

 + A summary of the results and log information displayed at the terminal or console.

-+ Graphs representing the signal coverage of all facilities and the the signal coverage provided by the optimal solutions saved in the plots directory.
++ Graphs representing the signal coverage of all facilities and the  signal coverage provided by the optimal solutions saved in the plots directory.

    Example: Signal coverage of the facility selection

    ![RX Signal Level of the antennas of the facility selection](plots/solution_real_data_signal.png)